June 9, 2017

 If a company does do poorly and falls out of the top 300 (in the case of the ASX 300), you will no longer own it.
 Owning the index also means owning companies in order of their market size, whether they pay dividends or not.

 Index funds are an excellent option, but I think LICs (Listed Investment Companies) are a good substitute for Australian investors wanting to retire early and live on their dividend income stream.
 (I’ve reviewed a number of Aussie LICs here.)

-— The LICs portfolio of shares are often more diversified than the index.
+— The LICs portfolio of shares are often more diversified than the index by sector.
 Argo’s portfolio – see here

-— The dividends paid are often more consistent and more stable than the index.
+— Dividends are often more consistent and more stable than the index.
 (Investing nerd side note: Because the LICs operate as a ‘company’, they have control over how much dividends they pay out so they can smooth the dividends over time.
 Index funds operate as a ‘trust’ structure which forces them to pay out all earnings, including capital gains from re-balancing the index.
-This tends to make the income from the index fund quite lumpy and uneven which can also trigger some capital gains taxes.)
+This tends to make the income from the index fund quite lumpy.

 — There is sometimes the opportunity to participate in Share Purchase Plans, allowing you to buy more shares at a discount with no brokerage fees.

-— Quality LICs tend to avoid companies that pay very low or no dividends, such as speculative resources companies.
-This improves the income of the portfolio and generates a higher level of dividends for shareholders.
+— Certain LICs tend to avoid companies that pay very low or no dividends, which improves the income of the portfolio and generates a higher level of dividends for shareholders.

-— LICs usually offer Dividend Reinvestment Plans (DRP) – this gives you the option to reinvest your dividend payment, often at a discount without paying brokerage.
+— LICs usually offer Dividend Reinvestment Plans (DRP) – this gives you the option to reinvest your dividends, often at a discount without paying brokerage.
 You will still receive the franking credits and are still required to declare the income.